Typed records¶

 rename-field.
 Metadata-only; no data rewrite.
 Composite indexes referring to the renamed field are also updated. - Remove field —

 vacuum --compact.
-Full rebuild, shrinksslot_size.
+Full rebuild, shrinks per-record payload size.

 Auditing the layout¶

-./shard-db query '{"mode":"create-object",...}'response includesvalue_size— the total Zone B bytes per record.cat $DB_ROOT/<dir>/<obj>/fields.conf— authoritative field order and types (including tombstoned fields, marked:removed)../shard-db shard-stats <dir> <obj>— per-shard load and slot size.
+./shard-db query '{"mode":"create-object",...}'response includesvalue_size— the total payload bytes per record.cat $DB_ROOT/<dir>/<obj>/fields.conf— authoritative field order and types (including tombstoned fields, marked:removed)../shard-db shard-stats <dir> <obj>— per-kf-shard load and per-stream segment counts../shard-db query '{"mode":"describe-object","dir":"<d>","object":"<o>"}'— full schema dump includingsplits,max_key,value_size,streams,storage_version, and the field list.